adoptium/infrastructure/wazuh/README.md

 ## Repository Structure

-At the top level, this repository has a folder for each of the two main components, server, which will contain any configuration changes that are applied to files hosted on the physical server, which will include changes to the shared agent configuration, which is located on the Wazuh server, and then applied to all agents connected.
+At the top level, this repository has a folder for each of the two main components on the server.
+These will contain any configuration changes that are applied to files hosted on the physical server.
+These, in turn, will include changes to the shared agent configuration (located on the Wazuh server), and then applied to all agents connected.

 The agents folder will contain only configuration changes required to individual agents, platforms or groups of agents, that should not be applied via the  global shared agent configuration.